qzhang503/proteoQ/README.md

 There are a handful of `R` tools for gene set enrichement analysis, such as GSEA, GSVA, gage, to name a few.
-It may be intuitive as well if we can visualize the enrichment of gene sets under the context of volcano plots at given contrasts.
-Provided the richness of `R` utilities in linear modelings, the `preoteoQ` takes a naive approach thereafter to visualize the *asymmetricity* of protein probability \(p\) values under volcano plots.
+It may be intuitive as well if we can analyze and visualize the enrichment of gene sets under the context of volcano plots at given contrasts.
+Provided the richness of `R` utilities in linear modelings, the `preoteoQ` takes a naive approach thereafter to assess the *asymmetricity* of protein probability \(p\) values under volcano plots.

 In the analysis of Gene Set Probability Asymmetricity (`GSPA`), protein significance \(p\) values from linear modeling are first taken and